The Case-Shiller Chicago Condo Index for December was 145.3 up 4.4% from December 2016. The condo index was up 4.3 in 2016.

 WHAT THIS MEANS FOR SELLERS

 If your home is priced right when it goes on market, it should sell within a few months.
 Luxury homes do take longer.
 House sellers should price less aggressively at this time.
 Most buyers have to finance their purchase.
 Your home will need to appraise for at least sale price for financing to be approved.
 The appraised value is primarily determined by recent comparable sales.
-If you’re considering selling your home, contact me for a free market analysis.
+If you’re considering selling your home, get our free home valuation..